Invariants of persistence modules defined by order-embeddings: Introduction

 Besides computability, the second and equally important quality of an invariant for persistence modules is the stability.
 For the rank invariant, this question has been addressed in \cite{La}, and further explored in \cite{BOO,BOOS} where the authors single out a class of special persistence modules, the ``hook modules'', which are defined as indicator modules of certain shapes called hooks: For $a < b$ in $\cP$, let $[a,b[ \ = \{c \in \mathcal{P}\mid a \leq c \not\geq b\}$.
 The interval module $\mathbb{I}_{[a,b[}$ is called a \emph{hook module}.
 Note that $\mathbb{I}_{[a,b[}$ is the cokernel of the natural map $\mathbb{I}_{[b,\infty)} \rightarrow \mathbb{I}_{[a,\infty)}$ between indecomposable projective $\cP$-modules.
 It is shown in \cite{BOO} that the hook modules play the role of projective objects in a relative homology theory given by some exact structure $\mathcal{E}$, thus every persistence module $M$ admits a resolution by hook modules.
 One can then show that these hooks form a basis for the (image of the) rank invariant (see Definition \ref{def::basis}), which in turn allows one to define a ``signed barcode'', leading to a stability result for the considered invariant \cite{BOOS}.

-The viewpoint of relative homological algebra has further been extended in many recent works (see e.g. \cite{AENY,BBH,BBH2,BOO,BOOS,KTH,OS}), but we are only now able to conceptually explain the appearance and importance of hook modules and their generalizations: Studying embeddings $f: \cX \to \cP$, the corresponding restriction functor $\mod \cP \to \mod \cX$ admits both a left adjoint $f_! : \mod \cX \to \mod \cP$ and a right adjoint $f^* : \mod \cX \to \mod \cP$.
+The viewpoint of relative homological algebra has further been extended in many recent works (see e.g. \cite{AENY,BBH,BBH2,BOO,BOOS,KTH,OS}), but we are only now able to conceptually explain the appearance and importance of hook modules and their generalizations: Studying embeddings $f: \cX \to \cP$, the corresponding restriction functor $ f^* :\mod \cP \to \mod \cX$ admits both a left adjoint $f_! : \mod \cX \to \mod \cP$ (called coinduction) and a right adjoint $f_* : \mod \cX \to \mod \cP$ (called induction).
 One can then use the adjunction formula to show that the set

 forms exactly the indecomposable relative projective objects for the exact structure defined as the class $\cE$ of short exact sequences $0 \rightarrow L \rightarrow M \rightarrow N \rightarrow 0$ in $\mods \cP$ which have the property that